Dr Jack Palmer

 I rejoined the School of Sociology and Social Policy as Lecturer in June 2024, having previously worked across various teaching and research roles between 2016-22.
 From 2022-24, I was a Senior Lecturer in Sociology at Leeds Trinity University.
 Since 2024, I am director of the Bauman Institute.

-I work at the intersections of historical sociology and social theory.
-I am particularly interested in the ambiguous relationship between violence and large-scale transformations of modern societies, and how this relationship is registered in intellectual and cultural forms.
+I work at the intersections of historical sociology and the sociology of knowledge.
+I am interested in the relationship between social change and the development of intellectual standpoints, and my research has especially considered the way that experiences of violent social transformation have been registered in intellectual and cultural forms.

 My first book, based on PhD research funded by a University of Leeds Research Scholarship (2013-2017), is a study of trajectories of modernity in the Great Lakes of Africa (Entanglements of Modernity, Colonialism and Genocide: Burundi and Rwanda in Historical Sociological Perspective [Routledge, 2018]).
 Through a historical-sociological study of a region long-neglected by Western sociologists, it challenges Eurocentric and progressivist assumptions in sociological theorisations of modernity.